luweiguo511/BankSwitch/README.md

 Click Program to flash the device.

 ## Usage ##
-Connecting with EFR Connect App
+### Connecting with EFR Connect App ###
+With the EFR Connect App, connect to the device and view the average voltage data that is sent from the EFR32BG22 device.
+Click the notify button, you should see the sensor data get updated regularly.
+You could move the position of the TB to see this change.

 ### Documentation ###